22 Low Light Small Houseplants that Don't Need Sunlight

 Lemon Button Fern, Button Sword Fern, Nephrolepis cordifolia 'Duffii'

-Lemon Button Fern also called Button Sword Fern, Fishbone Fern or Little-leaved Sword Fern is among the popular fern plants with gracefully, drooping stems and small, round, button-like leaves which release a lemony aroma when crushed, hence the common name 'Lemon Button Fern'.
+Lemon Button Fern also called Button Sword Fern, Fishbone Fern or Little-leaved Sword Fern is among popular fern plants with gracefully, drooping stems and small, round, button-like leaves which release a lemony aroma when crushed, hence the common name 'Lemon Button Fern'.

 Button Sword Fern is a compact fern which grows to a height of about 1 ft and 1 ft wide which like its cousin Boston Fern (Nephrolepis exaltata 'Bostoniensis') are perfect for limited spaces where they can be displayed in a hanging basket, on a tabletop, desktop or plant shelf.